-The prescription plan uses coverage management programs to help ensure you receive the prescription drugs you need in the appropriate quantity and at a reasonable cost.
+The prescription plan uses programs to help ensure you receive the prescription drugs you need in the appropriate quantity and at a reasonable cost.
 Coverage management programs include prior authorization, quantity limitations and step therapy.
-Each of these programs is described in detail below and on the next page.
+Each of these programs is described in detail below and on the following two pages.